Dr. Thomas Pani

 How this fits with other testing Show details

 Executable specs are not a replacement for the rest of your testing stack.
-They strengthen it where the missing piece is a behavioral oracle and early exploration of rare schedules.
+They strengthen software verification work where the missing piece is a behavioral oracle and early exploration of rare schedules.

 Aztec Labs: Governance Protocol